Houstonwp/blog.HoustonPerrett.com/content/post/2020-01-26-newsletter.md

 - [Floating-point arithmetic may give inaccurate results in Excel](https://docs.microsoft.com/en-us/office/troubleshoot/excel/floating-point-arithmetic-inaccurate-result)
 - [decimal64 floating-point format](https://en.m.wikipedia.org/wiki/Decimal64_floating-point_format)
 - [Accurate Differences of Products with Kahan's Algorithm](https://pharr.org/matt/blog/2019/11/03/difference-of-floats.html)

-[Clayton Christensen, guru of disruptive innovation and Latter-day Saint leader, dies at 67](https://www.deseret.com/faith/2020/1/24/21079323/clayton-christensen-harvard-disruptive-innovation-lds-mormon) - It's very sad to see Clayton's passing.
-If you haven't read <i>The Innovator's Dilemma</i> yet, you should.

 [Why you might be more pessimistic when things are actually going well](https://www.cbc.ca/life/wellness/why-you-might-be-more-pessimistic-when-things-are-actually-going-well-1.4761465) - I tend to think of this as in terms of relativism.
 When things are going well and something negative happens, the delta is larger than if something positive happens.